Kristijan1001/DownBox-Download-and-Play-Games-on-Demand-on-LaunchBox-Frontend.-Remove-When-Finished-Playing/README.md

 The idea is the following.

+Before starting i suggest you put all scripts in Launchbox/Scripts which hopefully should go smoothly otherwise you will have to edit the python file with your Paths etc. Make sure you also install python dependencies.

 1. First you get and run

 (.Export) (A2600) Atari 2600 - (Export Titles & Links in CSV)